 But be careful, this CSS will only act for the module, line or section.

-- Main element: the CSS you add here will act on the main element.
+- Main Element:the CSS you add here will affect the main element.

-To do this, simply open the page settings menu (the purple cross at the bottom of the page) and click on the gear icon.
+To do this, simply open the menu of the settings of the page (the violet cross, at the bottom of the page) and click on the icon of thetoothed wheel.

-This option is ideal if you want to create a CSS rule that only works within this page.
-This way, you don't load CSS unnecessarily on your entire site.
+This option is ideal if you wantcreate a CSS rule that only acts within this page.
+Thus, you do not unnecessarily load CSS on your entire site.

-However, if this rule is redundant and you need to add it on several pages of your site, I recommend the following solution...
+However, if this rule is redundant and you need to add it to several pages of your site, I recommend the following solution...

-Just start entering your CSS in the dedicated field.
-You can add several rules in a row.
+Just start toenter your CSS in the dedicated field.
+You can add several rules afterwards.

-I still advise you to skip a line between each code and even add comments so you don't forget what your code is for 😉
+I suggest you skip a line between each code and even add comments to remember what your code is for. 😉

 Here is an example: